verlok/responsive-images-automator/README.md

 2. generate the image tags (after you added intrinsic width to your data)
 3. test the generated image tags

-## TALK AT CSS DAY 2022

-I talked about this tool at [CSS Day IT conference 2022](https://2022.cssday.it/schedule/).
-[In this blog post](https://www.andreaverlicchi.eu/css-day-2022-talk-automating-responsive-images-automator-ottimizzazione-immagini-4-0/) you fill find slides and video of the talk.

 ## 1️⃣ - EXTRACT RENDERED CSS WIDTHS

 <img width="1274" alt="Extract images dimensions from your web pages" src="https://user-images.githubusercontent.com/1127721/161528333-8ea71e39-3c08-4274-86a0-59e939e34e50.png">